 Guttate psoriasis.
 This type of psoriasis affects mostly children.
-Symptoms may include many small patches of red, raised skin.
+Symptoms may include many small spots of red, raised skin.
 A sore throat usually proceeds the onset of this type of psoriasis.

 Pustular psoriasis.
 Symptoms may include small pustules (pus-containing blisters) all over the body or just on the palms, soles, and other small areas.

 The symptoms of psoriasis may look like other skin conditions.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How is psoriasis diagnosed?

-When the condition progresses to the development of silvery scales, the doctor can usually diagnose psoriasis with a medical examination of the nails and skin.
+When the condition progresses to the development of silvery scales, the healthcare provider can usually diagnose psoriasis with a medical exam of the nails and skin.
 Confirmation of diagnosis may be done with a skin biopsy (taking a small skin specimen to examine under a microscope).

 Treatment for psoriasis

-Specific treatment for psoriasis will be determined by your doctor based on:
+Specific treatment for psoriasis will be discussed with you by your healthcare provider based on: